 Today we had no plan.
 Since we had two nights booked at this hotel, we decided to have a chill out day today and take advantage of the swimming pool, and then do the big caving day trip that we had come to this town for tomorrow.

-After a bit of rigamarole (where on earth does that word come from anyway?
-I must look into that..) at the check in, which involved some negotiation, many hand signals, and a room swap, we finally got settled into a decent room with two beds.
-This was a very large hotel and seemed to be set up more like a business hotel as opposed to the smaller inns and guesthouses we’ve typically been staying in.
-We would discover that everything about this hotel was mediocre; the breakfast was blah, the pool was dirty and pool deck and chairs were filthy, there was a constant loud noise coming from something outside of the building beside our room and lastly they had ashtrays in the lobby so people felt happy to smoke there and toxify the air and lastly, the staff just seemed a little sad.
+After a bit of rigmarole (where on earth does that word come from anyway?
+I must look into that.) at the check in, which involved some negotiation, many hand signals, and a room swap, we finally got settled into a decent room with two beds.
+This was a very large hotel and seemed to be more of a business hotel as opposed to the smaller inns and guesthouses we’ve typically been staying in.
+We would discover that everything about this hotel was mediocre; the breakfast was blah, the pool was dirty, the pool deck and chairs were filthy, there was a constant loud noise coming from something outside of the building beside our room, they had ashtrays in the lobby so people felt happy to smoke there and toxify the air, and lastly, the staff just seemed a little sad.
 But the AC in our room worked well and kept it nice and cool, and that counts for a lot in the oppressive heat.

-We were keen to find a place to go for a drink, but there were no restaurants anywhere, and we tried asking a few people but they did not speak a word of English, which gave me the feeling they weren’t too used to tourists on this street.
-We searched around for a bit, and then gave up and jumped into a cab before the sun turned us into small, creamy puddles on the street.
+The Olsons were keen to find a place to go for a drink, but there were no restaurants anywhere, and we tried asking a few people but they did not speak a word of English, which gave me the feeling they weren’t too used to tourists in this area.
+We searched around for a bit, but then gave up and jumped into a cab before the sun turned us into small, creamy puddles on the street.
 During the drive back we did actually see a couple of restaurants, but by that time we had our minds set on the pool.

-We shoved off around 5:30 and walked back to the hotel, which wasn’t actually that far – maybe 1.5 kilometres – but since the sun was nearly down it was a lot more bearable.
+Around 5:30 pm we shoved off and walked back to the hotel, which wasn’t actually that far – maybe 1.5 kilometres – but since the sun was nearly down it was a lot more bearable.
 As we neared the hotel we discovered the source of that fish smell.
-There were a whole bunch of people with these buckets of pink stuff, which we discovered on closer inspection, were tiny shrimps.
+There were many people with these buckets of pink stuff, which we discovered on closer inspection, were tiny shrimps.
 They were mashing the juice out of them and then spreading the mixture out on large fine nets, allowing it to dry.
 And the fish smell as we passed was so intense, it was nearly hallucinogenic.

-We spent the rest of the evening in our room, watching Star Wars, and eating a nice backpacker dinner of instant noodles, crackers and fruit.
-I could have felt guilty for having such an uneventful day, but I did not, because days like this on our trip have been very few and it’s kind of nice to have any easy one once in a while.
+The rest of the evening was spent in our room watching Star Wars and eating a nice backpacker dinner of instant noodles, crackers and fruit.
+I could have felt guilty for having such an uneventful day, but I did not, because days like this on our trip have been very few and it’s kind of nice to have a down day every once in a while.